 - Qlik “land and expand” business model was not sustainable because their technology is not a true enterprise solution.
 There is no evidence that empowering every knowledge worker with the ability to create his/her graphical interpretation of data is going to materially improve decision making.

 - Qlik takeover is a part of a larger trend.
 During the past two years a number of niche analytics vendors have been acquired.
 In 2014, it was TIBCO.
 In 2015, Pentaho.
 And earlier this year, Roambi.
 The Qlik takeover is just the latest example of a niche analytics vendor selling out to stay afloat.
 The market is sending a clear message: point solutions are not the answer.

 - These tools are losing momentum because they are inherently short-term solutions.
 As businesses grow, evolve, and seek new ways to leverage data, point solutions can’t close the gap between departmental and enterprise-wide deployments.
 The value of data democratization breaks down when it can’t scale.

-- MicroStrategy have been focused on building software that helps our customers leverage the power of their data for more than 25 years.
-MicroStrategy 10 is the only analytics solution on the market that successfully combines data discovery and enterprise analytics in a single platform, where customers are using it not just as departemental discovery tool but true enterprise grade analytic platform.
+- MicroStrategy 10 is BI software that helps customers leverage the power of their data for more than 25 years.
+It is the only analytics solution on the market that successfully combines data discovery and enterprise analytics in a single platform, where customers are using it not just as departemental discovery tool but true enterprise grade analytic platform.